If you’re in search of waterproof pergola roof ideas, there are a variety of options available to suit your budget.

 Unfortunately, this means that you won’t be able to retrofit an existing pergola with this type of waterproofing system.

 Additionally, it’s worth noting that when the canopy cover is retracted, your rafters will be exposed, which may not be ideal for some homeowners.

 4. Slide On Wire Canopy

-Slide on wire canopies can be opened and closed fully either manually with poles or automatically with a motorized system.
+Slide-on wire canopies can be opened and closed manually with poles or automatically with a motorized system.

 5. Louvered Roofs

-The structure of a louvered roof consists of main horizontal beams and corner posts that are connected with louvers.
-Motorized louvers can be operated with the use of a phone app or remote control device.
+The structure of a louvered roof consists of main horizontal beams and corner posts connected with louvers.
+Motorized louvers can be operated using a phone app or remote control device.

-Fully closed louvers’ channels ensure that any rain spills over the edges.
+Fully closed louver channels ensure that any rain spills over the edges.
 Louvered roofs are available in many different designs, colors, and materials.

 6. Metal or Tin Roofs

 If you want an ideal roofing option for your pergola, consider a tin or metal roof.